Percentage of post-discharge community care within 7 days following discharge from acute specialised mental health inpatient services

 Rationale

-In 2017-18, one in five (4.8 million) Australians reported having a mental or behavioural condition.
+In 2022, one in four (6.6 million) Australians reported having a mental or behavioural condition.
 Therefore, it is crucial to ensure effective and appropriate care is provided not only in a hospital setting but also in the community.

 Discharge from hospital is a critical transition point in the delivery of mental health care.
 People leaving hospital after an admission for an episode of mental illness have increased vulnerability and, without adequate follow up, may relapse or be readmitted.